XuminGaoGithub/Interactive-Image-Based-Aphid-Counting-in-Yellow-Water-Traps-under-Stirring-Actions/Modification_yolov5/README.md

 python plot4.py # get the data from above and copy it into code, plot "Variations of the average values of C, N, G, and R over time T: (a) C; (b) N; (c) G; (d) R".

+**The final counting result**

+The final counting result is computed as a weighted sum of counting results from a complete counting sequence, where the counting result for each image N_i is weighted by a softmax probability derived from its corresponding counting confidence R_i.

 cd R_probability

 python cal_probability.py